dcrommie/walbrook/education/investment-profile.md

 The Balanced strategy will usually contain around 50% in defensive assets such as fixed-interest and cash, with the remaining 50% allocated to growth-oriented investments such as shares or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including infrastructure, derivatives and hedge funds.

+The minimum suggested investment timeframe is five years.

 #### Growth

 Investors in the Growth strategy are typically seeking to generate capital growth.
 They are less concerned with potential losses than with potential gains.

 The Growth strategy will usually contain around 30% in defensive assets such as fixed-interest and cash, with the remaining 70% allocated to growth-oriented investments such as shares or property.
 Other assets that exhibit both growth and defensive characteristics may be included, including infrastructure, derivatives and hedge funds.

+The minimum suggested investment timeframe is seven years.

 #### High Growth